MattSegal/devblog/content/simple-django-deployment-2.md

 Why _exactly_ is using runserver in prod a bad idea?
 Honestly I don't know, I've never tried.
 Something about security and performance... here's the thing: when the people writing the software tell you not to use it production (in all caps no less), it's best to just listen to them, unless you're confident that you understand the risks and benefits.

 So... what do we use to run our Django app instead?
 We're going to use [Gunicorn](https://gunicorn.org/), basically because it's a popular WSGI server and I'm familliar with it and it seems OK.
 Another widely used contender is [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).
+I've seen [Waitress](http://docs.pylonsproject.org/projects/waitress/en/stable/) recommended for running on Windows, but I've never tried it myself.

 You might be wondering what "[WSGI](https://wsgi.readthedocs.io/en/latest/what.html)" ("Web Server Gateway Interface") means.
 WSGI is a type of "interface".
-I think it's much easier to explain with examples than get too theoretical.
+I think it's much easier to explain with examples than to get too theoretical.

 Here are some WSGI compatible web frameworks: